(If printing catalogue, select auto portrait)

 6. Are Le Souk Ceramique items foodsafe?

-Yes, we buy only food safe paints and glazes.
+Yes, we use only food safe paints and glazes.
 We comply with US FDA regulations for lead and cadmium, European REACH regulations, as well as the even more stringent California Prop 65 standards.
 We buy all our glazes from several leading European manufacturers, such as Pastceram, Fritta, Ferro, Esmaltes and Colorobia.
 These glaze manufacturers produce highly sophisticated, foodsafe materials.
 Furthermore, we have our designs tested at a third-party laboratory to assure compliance.
 It is important to use foodsafe glazes not just for your health but for that of our employees as well.
-You can see our lab tests at the link here: Lead & Cadmium Test Results
+You can see many of our lab tests at the link here: Lead & Cadmium Test Results

 7. What is the process for hand-painting the pieces?